Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Theoretical Analysis using Bayesian Linear Regression

 \subsection{Properties for Finite Data}

-By applying the specified model setting, data generating mechanism, and utility function into the LOO-CV estimator $\elpdHat{\Mfd}{\y}$ and $\elpd{\Mfd}{\y}$, we can derive a simplified form for these variables and for the approximation error $\elpdHatErr{\Mfd}{\y}$.
-In the following, based on Lemma~\ref{lem:elpd_chisq} and Lemma~\ref{lem_analytic_moments}, we draw some conclusions about their properties and behaviour with finite $n$.
-The asymptotic behaviour is inspected in an example case later in Section~\ref{sec_analytic_case_ninf}.
-Further details and results can be found in Appendix~\ref{app_sec_norm_lin_reg_case_study}.
+By applying the specified model setting, data generating process, and score function in $\elpdHat{\Mfd}{\y}$ and $\elpd{\Mfd}{\y}$, we can derive a simplified form for these and for the approximation error $\elpdHatErr{\Mfd}{\y}$.
+Based on Lemmas~\ref{lem:elpd_chisq} and~\ref{lem_analytic_moments}, we draw some conclusions about their properties and behaviour with finite $n$.
+The asymptotic behaviour is inspected later in Section~\ref{sec_analytic_case_ninf}.
+Further details and results are in Appendix~\ref{app_sec_norm_lin_reg_case_study}.